 Germany: Van carrying 29 Syrians flees, hits police car

-BERLIN (AP) — A van carrying 29 people from Syria collided with a police car after its driver tried to evade a check by officers near Germany’s border with Poland, police said Wednesday.
+BERLIN (AP) — A van carrying 29 people from Syria pushed a patrol car off the road as officers tried to stop the vehicle near Germany’s border with Poland, police said Wednesday.
 No one was hurt.

-The van was stopped near Goerlitz on Tuesday evening.
-Before officers could check the vehicle, the driver suddenly accelerated and drove off, German news agency dpa reported.

-After a chase, the van collided with a patrol car in Markersdorf, a few kilometers (miles) away.
-Federal police said no medical treatment was needed for the men, women and children from Syria.
+Off-duty officers noticed the van weaving through traffic and nearly causing an accident near Goerlitz on Tuesday evening, federal police said in a statement.
+The Hungarian-registered Citroen Jumper’s back door was open at one point, and the officers noticed that there appeared to be people inside.

+Police tried to stop the van as it headed toward Markersdorf, a few kilometers (miles) further west.
+A patrol car was pushed off the road and its right side damaged, while the van came to a halt and the driver tried to flee on foot.

+The driver was arrested after putting up “significant resistance,” police said.
+Officers found 13 men, six women and 10 children from Syria inside the van.
+None were hurt, although there were no seats in the back of the van.

+Authorities were investigating what route the Syrians had taken, but evidence pointed to the Balkan route used by many migrants, police said.

-The 50-year-old driver is under investigation on suspicion of smuggling foreigners into Germany and dangerous interference with traffic.
-Police did not immediately give information on his identity.
+The 50-year-old driver told authorities he was Palestinian but is believed to be Syrian, police added.
+He is under investigation on suspicion of smuggling foreigners into Germany, resisting police, and dangerous interference with traffic.
+Police did not immediately give any information on his identity.

 Follow AP’s coverage of global migration at https://apnews.com/hub/migration